Subscribe to our newsletter!

 Analyze the competition.
 Sometimes this is difficult because, let’s face it, there are a lot of motivated and talented people out there doing a stellar job.
 Sometimes it can be defeating to see a colleague climbing the mountain of success.
 You have to work through that.
 Write down what you think they are doing great at.
 Look at some common threads of success.

-For a quick example, let’s say you work at a tree care nursery.
-When you look at your competition, the two companies doing well aren’t marketing about low prices.
-They’re marketing their expertise and exemplary customer service.
-They both have responsive websites with contact forms.
+Let’s use a simple example.
+Imagine you work at a tree care nursery and you’re reviewing your top competitors.
+The two companies performing best in your market aren’t promoting low prices.
+Instead, they highlight their expertise and strong customer service.
+They also have modern, responsive websites with easy-to-use contact forms.

-This is where you can jump into the next part of answering question 1, “How can we make them know we are the best option?”.
+Now you can better answer question 1, “How can we make them know we are the best option?”.

 Therefore, your new strategy would be: